History of trams in Helsinki

 A Finnish postage stamp depicting a horse-drawn tram in Helsinki.

 Until 2021, Helsinki was Finland's only remaining city with tram traffic.
-Two other cities—Turku (see Turku tram) and Vyborg (Viipuri, Viborg, Вы́борг; now part of Russia)—have had tram systems.
+Two other cities—Turku (see Trams in Turku (1908–1972)) and Vyborg (Viipuri, Viborg, Вы́борг; now part of Russia)—have had tram systems.
 Vyborg abandoned its trams in 1957 after it was ceded to the Soviet Union after the end of World War II.
 Turku withdrew its trams in 1972.

 In August 2021 Tampere became the fourth city in Finland with a tram system and the second one to still have trams in service through the opening of the Tampere light rail system.